 All the personal pronouns in English

-Here are the 4 most important kinds of personal pronouns in English: subject pronouns, object pronouns, reflexive pronouns, and possessive pronouns.
+The four most important kinds of personal pronouns in English are subject pronouns, object pronouns, reflexive pronouns, and possessive pronouns.

 1st singular I me myself mine